 Rev. Melody Perdue

 The Rev. Melody Perdue accepted a call to serve as Associate Rector of Eastern Shore Chapel Episcopal Church in the fall of 2020.
-Rev. Melody is an experienced worship leader, military (and clergy) spouse and mother of five.
+Rev. Melody is an experienced worship leader and guitarist, military (and clergy) spouse and mother of five.
 She is married to The Rev. Hayes Perdue, an Episcopal priest and a U.S. Navy chaplain.
 After recently being stationed in Bahrain, Chaplain Hayes Perdue returned for a three-year billet at Naval Station Norfolk in 2021.

 Melody grew up in western Pennsylvania and earned a Bachelor of Music degree from Grove City College in Grove City, PA.
 She earned her Master of Divinity degree from Bexley Seabury Seminary in Chicago, IL.
 Melody has training in youth ministry from The Trinity School for Ministry in Ambridge PA, pastoral care training from The Lazarus Center in Ambridge, PA; and pastoral care certification from Equipping Ministries International (EMI) through their International School of Service in Cincinnati, OH.